Logo only, or a full brand identity? How to pick a project scope

 This is the scope most businesses need when they’re building a brand from the ground up, rebranding, or at a stage where consistency across materials is important.

 A full brand identity system answers the “how do I put this together” question.
 It includes the logo, color palette, and fonts.
 Plus more elements that will give the brand its distinctive look: textures, patterns, shapes, photos, illustrations, icons, etc. It often includes messaging and brand voice direction.
-It should include examples showing the whole theme applied to real situations: on a website, a presentation deck, a social post, a piece of signage.
+It should include examples showing the whole theme applied to real situations: on a website, a presentation deck, some social posts, a piece of signage.
 Those samples aren’t just nice to look at.
 They’re how you and anyone who works on your brand can see the system in action and understand the pattern.

 When this is captured in a style guide document, the result is something any designer, developer, or marketing person can pick up and work from.
 They can see the design language fleshed out enough to replicate it.